Tur[k]ingBench: A Challenge Benchmark for Web Agents

 \subsection{Evaluation Protocol}

-Our evaluation protocol consistent of a loop over the various choices of evaluation tasks.
-Specifically means that, the evaluation script provide the model with the URL where the task can be reached.
-Furthermore, we provide the model the access to our action library that contains various actions that can be executed by the model.
+Our evaluation iterates through different choices of evaluation tasks (Pseudocode \autoref{alg:evaluation}).
+Specifically, the evaluation script supplies the model with the URL where the task is accessible.
+Additionally, the model has access to our action library, enabling executable actions.

+Based on this evaluation protocol, it should be evident that our benchmark does not require navigation between web pages, as noted in the limitations section.
+However, our benchmark does require multiple rounds of interaction to solve a given task.
+This is because nearly all of our tasks involve more than one step (input field), each needing to be addressed in a different round of interaction.

-Furthermore, in this paper we also provide the list of field names on which we will evaluate model responses.
-This arguable simplifies the task a bit, however, our benchmarks leaves it open for any future analysis with open-ended interaction without any additional hand-holding about the names of the target fields.
+To reduce the difficulty of the task for our models, we provide the list of field names on which we will evaluate model responses.
+While this arguably simplifies the task, our benchmark remains open for future analysis with open-ended interaction, without any additional guidance on the names of the target fields.